Labia Theatre

 The Labia Theatre is one of the oldest independent movie theatres in Cape Town, South Africa.
+It is situated in Gardens, an inner-city suburb in the City Bowl.

 History

 The original building was an Italian Embassy ballroom opened by Princess Labia on 16 May 1949 as a theatre for the staging of live performance arts.
+Renowned playwrights such as Robert Kirby staged productions at the theatre.
+A consortium consisting of the public broadcaster, the SABC and the Department of Sea Fisheries owned the theatre.
 Films were screened during the periods when no live performances were presented.

-In the early 70s a group of young film enthusiasts turned the venue into a full-time cinema screening arthouse films.
-The venture was a great success.
-Eric Liknaitzky and Trevor Taylor were the chief programmers during this period.
+From the early 1970s, the cinema was owned by Polish emigrant, Wolf Miknowski.
+It was facing significant challenges to its survival with the opening of the Nico Malan Theatre (now the Artscape Theatre Centre) in the CBD.
+Miknowski allowed Eric Liknaitzky to rent the theatre to screen independent arthouse films.
+Liknaitzky, Trevor Taylor and Tony Velks were among the chief distributors.Apartheid legislation such as the Reservation of Separate Amenities Act, 1953 was largely ignored.
+Mario Veo and Ingrid Burnett then owned the cinema from 1979 to 1989.

+The actor, Richard E. Grant was studying nearby at the University of Cape Town and he was a frequent patron of the cinema.
+For Grant it acted as a "second university", providing him an opening into the world of cinema.

-When Ludi Kraus took over in September 1989, the Labia continued to mainly screen cult, classic and art movies, but included more commercial fare too.
+Ludi Kraus has owned the cinema since September 1989.
+Kraus had previously imported foreign-language films from Europe and arranged their screenings at the Baxter Theatre Centre and the Nico Malan Theatre Centre.
+Kraus left behind his legal career to concentrate on running the Labia full-time.
+It has continued to mainly screen cult, classic and art movies, but included more commercial fare too.
 Much of the original features of the old building have been maintained, such as the ticket booth, sweets counter, and even the seats.

 Changes to the theatre, since its inception, have included three more cinemas, a bar and food area, and a terrace.
 For several years, there was an annex location with two modern screens in the Lifestyle Centre at 50 Kloof Street, but this location was closed in 2013.